Skip to Content

 Classic wedge salad – If you want a traditional starter, a wedge salad is a great choice.
 Cut a half of a head of lettuce into two sections.
 Then pour blue cheese dressing over each wedge.
 Then top with chopped tomatoes, chopped bacon and blue cheese crumbles.

-Rated garlic mashed potatoes – There is no denying that roasted garlic adds a bold flavor to creamy mashed potatoes.
-In addition, a small quantity of cream cheese furthermore adds tangy flavor and creaminess that matches well with the bacon wrapped filet mignon.
+Roasted garlic mashed potatoes – There is no denying that roasted garlic adds a bold flavor to creamy mashed potatoes.
+In addition, a small quantity of cream cheese furthermore adds tangy flavor and creaminess that pairs well with the bacon wrapped filet mignon.

 Green beans – Although any vegetable would compliment steak, green beans are a favorite choice among many.
 Not only are they delicious but they can be cooked in the same amount of time as the steak.
 Simply boil them with a little minced garlic, salt and pepper or make Air Fryer Green Beans.